How to Fix Wrinkling on a Painted Wall

 How to Prevent Wrinkling

 Creating a Smooth Finish

 Smooth paint is designed to have a shiny, satin-like finish, while matte or flat paint has a duller, more subtle finish.
-The most important step to creating a perfect finish is to prep your walls before you paint.
-The right prep work allows you to create a finished look that highlights the beauty of your space.

 If possible, prep the walls and apply primer several days before you plan to paint to give the primer plenty of time to dry.

 Clean the walls carefully while prepping to remove small particles of dust and debris that can prevent your paint from curing properly.